Jaume93/La-Liga-Santander/Readme.md

 ## MATCHES
 __________
-<p>Also in the navbar there a <strong>Matches</strong> link that gives a table based on the results of every sigle match of every Team.
+Also in the navbar there a **Matches** link that gives a table based on the results of every sigle match of every Team.
 The table starts by showing all matches of every team.
-It can be filtered to find the requested team match results by typing a team in the text imput.</p>
+It can be filtered to find the requested team match results by typing a team in the text imput.

     const filtrar = (matches) => {